scottdware/panco/docs/README.md

 ## Help & Support

-If you run into issues, or need assistance, please submit an issue on the [main Github repository](https://github.com/scottdware/panco), or drop me a line on Twitter [@scottdware](https://twitter.com/scottdware).
+If you run into issues, or need assistance, please submit an issue on the [main Github repository](https://github.com/scottdware/panco)